Today, you’ll learn how to find less volatile stocks.

 You change the rate in the filters to select your preference.

-I like buying stocks near obvious support and resistance levels to increase my win rate.
+I enjoy buying stocks near obvious support and resistance levels to increase my win rate.

 In this tutorial, you’ll see to know that the stock can move 10%, either up or down within one year to follow the trend.

-Also, you are waiting to receive dividends to double your profits.
+Also, you are waiting to receive dividends to increase your profits.

 First, go to our stock analyzer: